Nanyadeva: Literary works

 He cultivated several melodies and recorded his knowledge in two Sanskrit musicological treatises called the Sarasvati Hridayalankara and the Bharatabhasya.
 These works are an in-depth assessment of different musical notes and how they can lead to certain feelings and sentiments ranging from heroism to anger.
 He completed these works following his ascendance to power in Mithila.
 Nanyadeva's knowledge of musicology was well-regarded and he is cited as an authority on the subject by the 13th-century Indian musicologist, Śārṅgadeva.

 Descendants

-After the fall of the Karnat dynasty in 1324 and the power vacuum that followed, the Maithil Brahmins with the patronage and protection of the Tughlaqs came to power and formed the Oiniwar dynasty.
+After the fall of the Karnat dynasty in 1324 and the power vacuum that followed, the Maithil Brahmins with the patronage and protection of the Tughlaqs came to power and formed the Oiniwar dynasty in the leadership of Kameshwar Thakur.
 The Karnats mainly split into two branches with Nanyadeva's descendant, Harisimhadeva fleeing to Nepal and marrying into the reigning Malla dynasty.

 Evidence also exists of Karnat descendants still maintaining control in parts of Mithila.
 In Champaran, the ruler was Prithvisimhadeva and his successors including Madansimhadeva.
 Their territory extended up to Gorakhpur district.
 Prithvisimhadeva is considered to be a descendant of Harisimhadeva.

 Other remnants of the Karnat dynasty were also found in Saharsa and Madhepura districts, where inscriptions have been found that refer to a ruler called Sarvasimhadeva.